 The assumed offering price of our common shares will be substantially higher than the as adjusted net tangible book value per common share.
 Therefore, investors purchasing our common shares in this offering will pay a price per common share that substantially exceeds our as adjusted net tangible book value per common share after this offering.
 To the extent outstanding options or warrants are exercised, such investors will incur further dilution.
-For example, LPC will incur immediate and substantial dilution of \$1.47 per common share, after giving effect to the assumed issuance of an aggregate of 1,750,000 of our common shares at an assumed offering price of \$1.31 per common share, and after deducting estimated offering expenses payable by us.
-See "Dilution".
+As a result, investors purchasing our common shares in this offering will incur immediate and substantial dilution of \$0.74 per common share, after giving effect to the assumed issuance of an aggregate of 7,201,387 of our common shares at an assumed offering price of \$0.94 per common share, and after deducting estimated offering expenses payable by us.
+See "Dilution" for a more detailed discussion of the dilution you will incur if you purchase our common shares in this offering.